Joevdwalt/SimpleJsonConfig/README.md

 # SimpleJsonConfig
-A minimal C# library for managing json config files in the .net framework
+A minimal C# library for managing json config files in the .net framework.

 # TLDR;